ArturKarbone/questionnaire/Readme.md

-﻿# This repo contains 3 Challenges
+﻿# This repo contains 3 coding challenges

 ## What should I do?

-Each folder(**Challenge**) has its own readme file describing a project statement and a list of challenges.
-Pull this repo.
-Go through the challenges and send back your solution to the representative.
+- Each folder(**Challenge**) has its own **Readme** file describing the project statement and a list of challenges to solve.
+- Pull this repo.
+- Go through the challenges and send back your solution to the representative.

 **Happy coding!!!**